DobbiKov/parse_directory_contents/README.md

 ## Change log

+### Version 0.1.2
+The help texts inside of the CLI have been improved.

 ### Version 0.1.1
 This version improves the algorithm of the recursive directory walk and reading `.gitignore` files using `ignore` crate and improving the reliability of the CLI.